GabeDiniz/GabeDiniz/README.md

 <h1 align="center">Hello world!
 My name is Gabe 👋</h1>

-<p align="center">I graduated from the University of Waterloo 🎓 in 2023 and currently work as a Software Developer on the Build Team at OpenText 🌎.
+<p align="center">I graduated from the University of Waterloo 🎓 in 2023 and currently building something new @ an a16z Speedrun Startup 💪.
 I’m also a Software Engineer for Konfer and HawkHacks 🦅, where I contribute to organizing one of the region’s best hackathons.</p>
 <p align="center">I enjoy creating innovative and user-friendly software solutions, combining technical expertise with creative problem-solving.
 Whether it’s automation, full-stack development, or DevOps, I’m always eager to tackle new challenges and build meaningful applications!
 You can learn more on <a href="https://gabediniz.com/">my website</a>!</p>

 ![Mario GIF](https://github.com/GabeDiniz/GabeDiniz/blob/main/mario.gif)